 Use the HP Smart app to access your printer and scanner, monitor ink levels, and print, copy, and scan on the go.
 Self-healing Wi-Fi automatically detects connectivity issues and reconnects seamlessly to keep you connected.
 Built-in security features include basic encryption, password protection, Wi-Fi security, and document protection.
 HP offers an optional upgrade to HP Instant Ink to get genuine HP 962 ink delivered to your home office, with shipping and recycling included.

-For a fax machine with plenty of functionality at a value price, consider the Epson Workforce WF-2860 All-in-One Wireless Color Printer.
+For a fax machine with plenty of functionality at a value price, consider the Epson WorkForce Pro All-in-One Wireless Color Printer.
 This inkjet color printer offers precision printing and a compact, space-saving design.
-It prints 14 pages per minute in black and 7.5 pages per minute in color.
-It features a 30-page auto document feeder for copying and scanning and a 150-sheet paper capacity for printing.
-To save paper, it automatically prints double-sided.
-It supports mobile printing from iOS and Android devices (no network required with Wi-Fi connection), as well as ethernet connectivity.
+It prints 20 pages per minute in black and 10 pages per minute in color.
+It features a 500-page auto document feeder for copying and scanning.
 This printer is compatible only with Epson cartridges; it won’t work with third-party cartridges or ink.

 If office space is tight, take a look at the compact HP LaserJet Pro M29w Wireless All-in-One Laser Printer.
 The smallest laser printer in its class, it still produces professional quality monochrome printing results.
 It prints up to 19 pages per minute and features a 150-sheet paper capacity for printing.
 Built-in wireless capabilities allow for easy access to print and share on a network or to connect directly to the printer using Wi-Fi Direct.
 Preloaded business apps let users scan directly to PDF and email.
 It supports mobile printing via the HP Smart app, which allows you to scan from your smart device, order toner, and print from the cloud.